Sean Woods: Playing career

 The Unforgettables were coached by Rick Pitino and included fellow seniors Richie Farmer, Deron Feldhaus, and John Pelphrey.
-The team surprised many by garnering a #2 seed and reaching the Elite Eight in the 1992 NCAA tournament.
+The team surprised many by garnering a number 2 seed and reaching the Elite Eight in the 1992 NCAA tournament.
 Woods and the Wildcats defeated Old Dominion, Iowa State, and the University of Massachusetts en route to the regional final.
 With a 29–6 record, the Wildcats faced off against Duke at the Spectrum in Philadelphia with a trip to the Final Four on the line.

 In the finals against Duke, Woods cemented a legendary status in Kentucky lore by scoring 21 points, including a 10 ft floater over Christian Laettner in overtime.
 The basket gave Kentucky a 103–102 lead with 2.1 seconds remaining.
 However, the Unforgettables lost the game on Laettner's subsequent jumper as time expired.

 After Woods graduated, he was added to the NBA's Indiana Pacers preseason roster but did not make the team.